+a.
+Audit reports that do not contain classified information should include a CUI cover sheet (see 10-203.12).

-- a.
-An Agency cover sheet is required for every report.
-The DCAA graphic headers and footers should be used on the cover sheet (see Figure 10-2-1).
-The graphics and fonts should remain the same as the CaseWare reports. - b.
-The report number, FAO name, FAO street address, and date should be included on the cover sheet as presented in Figure 10-2-1.
-The date on the original report must be the date the report is signed and forwarded to the requestor or other addressee, except for revised reports as described in 10-213.6. - c.
-A descriptive title should be included on the cover sheet.
-The titles should include the contractor's name, the subject of the audit, and subject's date. - d.
-A Special Warning is positioned on the bottom of the cover sheet.
+b.
+An Agency title page is required for every report.
+The DCAA graphic headers and footers should be used on the title page (see Figure 10-2-1).
+The graphics and fonts should remain the same as the CaseWare shell/pro forma.

+c.
+The report number, FAO name, FAO street address, and date should be included on the title page as presented in Figure 10-2-1.
+The date on the original report must be the date the report is signed and forwarded to the requestor or other addressee, except for revised reports as described in 10-213.6.

+d.
+A descriptive title should be included on the title page.
+The titles should include the contractor's name, the subject of the audit, and subject's date.

+e.
+Reports that do not contain classified information should include a CUI designation box on the title page as presented in Figure 10-2-1 (see 10-203.12).

+f.
+A Special Warning is positioned on the bottom of the title page.
 This warning briefly summaries restriction on the release of the report, confidentiality of contractor information, and references the Restrictions section of the report (10-210).
-In addition, reports that do not contain classified information must be marked "FOR OFFICIAL USE ONLY".
+In addition, reports that do not contain classified information should be marked "CUI" (see 10-203.12).

-10-205.2 Cover Sheets for Reports on Classified Subjects
+10-205.2 Title Pages for Reports on Classified Subjects

-If the report contains a security classification (see 10-203.12), the classification marking must replace "For Official Use Only" on the report cover.
-This should be done by deleting "FOR OFFICIAL USE ONLY" and inserting the appropriate security classification on both the top and bottom of the audit report cover.
+If the report contains a security classification (see 10-203.12), the classification marking must replace "CUI" on the report title page.
+This should be done by deleting "CUI" and inserting the appropriate security classification on both the top and bottom of the audit title page and subsequent pages.
+The CUI cover sheet must be replaced by an appropriate classified cover sheet.
 If a stamp for the appropriate classification is not available, classification markings should be made in letters conspicuously larger than the size of the print of the report.